Alexander Bruce, 3rd Earl of Kincardine1

 Last Edited=28 Mar 2011

-Alexander Bruce, 3rd Earl of Kincardine was baptised on 5 June 1666.1 He was the son of Alexander Bruce, 2nd Earl of Kincardine and Veronica van Arson.1 He died on 10 November 1705 at age 39, unmarried.1
+Alexander Bruce, 3rd Earl of Kincardine was baptised on 5 June 1666.1 He was the son of Alexander Bruce, 2nd Earl of Kincardine and Veronica van Aersen.1 He died on 10 November 1705 at age 39, unmarried.1

-He succeeded to the title of 3rd Lord Bruce of Torry [S., 1647] on 9 July 1680.1 He succeeded to the title of 3rd Earl of Kincardine [S., 1647] on 9 July 1680.1 He sold the Barony of Carnock and the bulk of the estate in 1700 to Lt.-Col. Hon.
+He succeeded as the 3rd Lord Bruce of Torry [S., 1647] on 9 July 1680.1 He succeeded as the 3rd Earl of Kincardine [S., 1647] on 9 July 1680.1 He sold the Barony of Carnock and the bulk of the estate in 1700 to Lt.-Col. Hon.
 John Edmund Erskine.1

 Citations

-Veronica van Arson1
+Veronica van Aersen1

 F, #36882, d.
 28 April 1701